- Application due (submit here):

 Form-factor and wearability: Could 3D-printing be used to alter the form of glasses?

 Attachments on glasses: Could cameras, 3D Scanners, micro-projectors, or other devices be installed in eyewear?

 Simply mixing and matching these three primitives could prompt a multitude of exciting ideas.
 Feel free to add custom hardware, sensors, and components.
 The hardware provided for the competition is meant to be used as a minimal starting kit from which to explore new possibilities.

-When you provide your initial proposal, please specify the number of JiNS MEME eyewear sets you will need, and list some of the sensors you plan to use.
-This will make it easier for use to evaluate your idea.
-Online video tutorials and documentations will also be provided to ensure that you have everything you need to realize your vision.
+When you provide your initial proposal, please specify the number of JiNS MEME eyewear sets you will need and list some of the sensors you plan to use.
+This will make it easier for users to evaluate your idea.
+Online video tutorials and documentation will also be provided to ensure that you have everything you need to realize your vision.